nelson123-lab/Docker-learnings/README.md

 Docker is tool which is used to automate the deployment of applications in light weight containers so that many applications can work efficiently in different environments.

+! dockerignore and gitignore are for ignoring the local dependency of the working hardware.
 ## Docker Essential Components:-

 Docker File